 His extensive experience as a performer and composer in the Boston and New York City areas have included engagements at Boston’s WGBH and at the famed Blue Note Jazz Club with jazz luminaries including Kenny Werner, John Scofield, Lenny Pickett, and Joe Lovano.
 Chris was also regularly performing with guitar legend Mike Stern at the famed 55 bar, one of the highlights being a run at the club with drummer Lenny White.
 The regular band at 55 bar comprised of bassist Teymur Phell, Richie Morales or Kym Thompson on drums.
 Chris has also shared the stage with Robert Trujillo and Kirk Hammett of Metallica, Armand Sabel-Lecco and Stephen Perkins from Jane's Addiction in celebration and support of the 2015 Jaco Pastorius documentary Jaco, directed by Paul Marchand and Stephen Kijak.

 Ward is featured on the upcoming Fischerspooner release (produced by Michael Stipe of REM) and performs as a core member of the Hipster Assassins and the Social Experiment, both led by legendary bassist Felix Pastorius.
-He has contributed to performances and recordings by Family Crest, Color Guard, and the world’s only J-Pop big band, Morning Musuko!
+He has contributed to performances and recordings by Lord Huron, The Family Crest, Color Guard, and the world’s only J-Pop big band, Morning Musuko!
 In addition to prolific work as an in-demand sideman, Chris released his debut studio recording as a leader, Bridging the Gap, in 2008 to explore his unique sound, ideas, and virtuosic approach to improvising.